 1 Solutions for Chapter 1

 To make money from this we must sell what is overpriced and buy what is underpriced.
-Specifically short sell one share, sell one put and buy one call option.
-This leaves us with \(P+S-C > 0\) which we put in the bank at \(t=0\).
-This initial portfolio has time 0 value of 0.
+Because \(P+S-C\) is too high, we short sell one put plus one share minus one call option (in other words, we buy one call option).
+This leaves us with \(P+S-C > 0\) which we put in the bank at \(t=0.\) This initial portfolio has time 0 value of 0.
 At time \(T = 1/4\) the portfolio is worth

 • \((P+S-C)e^{rT} - K\) if \(S(T) > K\) (the put is not used, we exercise the call which costs us \(K\) and we return the share to its owner and pocket the cash);